-Laparoscopic gastric banding surgery was first introduced to Australia in 1994.
-Since then, it has become the most widely used weight control surgery in the country.
+Laparoscopic gastric banding (Lap-Band) surgery was first introduced to Australia in 1994 and has become a widely used weight control surgical procedure in Australia and throughout the world.

 About Gastric Banding